Intro-CS-App-Dev-and-Deploy/Overview/README.md

   - GUI with minimum 7 buttons: play, pause, stop, forward, reverse, loop, next, back, repeat-all-songs, and randomize all songs
     - Note: first 6 buttons will work with only one song
     - Additional buttons will require more than one song
-    - Note: loop includes "once", "pre-defined number", "infinite", or controlled by variable and `key` or `keyCode` key board interactions
+    - Note: loop includes ... and can be prototyped by unique keys (`key` or `keyCode`)
+      - "once" (repeat-single-song)
+      - "pre-defined number" (repeat-finite-times)
+      - "infinite" (repeat-infinite-times)
+      - repeat-all-songs
     - Buttons must be defined by each student, for example, auto-playing
       - "When current song finishes, automatically play the next song"
   - Sound effect when a button is clicked